corbettamarco/13ft/README.md

 To show Bookmarks in Chrome, click the icon with three horizontal bars in the top right corner to open options.
 2. In options, hover over "Bookmarks" to display a second menu where you can click the "Show bookmarks bar" text to toggle the bar on or off.

 Instructions courtesy of [@barakplasma](https://github.com/barakplasma)

+## Using as a PWA (Progressive Web App) on Android

+The best way to use this on mobile devices is to install it as a Progressive Web App.
+This enables seamless sharing from any app.

+### Installation Steps

+1. Open **[https://one3ft-wqxv.onrender.com/](https://one3ft-wqxv.onrender.com/)** in Chrome on Android (or use your own deployed instance)
+2. Tap the three dots menu (top-right corner)
+3. Select "Add to Home screen" or "Install app"
+4. Confirm the installation
+5. Wait for the app to install as a WebAPK (will appear in your app drawer)

+### Using the Share Menu

+Once installed as a PWA:

+1. Open any paywalled article in your browser
+2. Tap the Share button
+3. Select "13ft" from the share menu
+4. The article will open in the 13ft app with the paywall removed

+**Note**: The PWA includes a service worker and proper icons, enabling it to appear as a native app in your Android app drawer and share menu.

+### Why PWA Instead of Bookmarklet on Mobile?

+- Bookmarklets don't work reliably on most mobile browsers (Chrome, Firefox, Samsung Internet)
+- Android restricts JavaScript execution from bookmarks for security
+- PWA share targets provide a native, seamless experience

 ## Customizing listening host and port, Systemd / Reverse-proxy example